-Trump Campaign Counter Programs Democratic Debate With Pricey YouTube Ad Buy
+Trump Campaign Counterprograms Democratic Debate With Pricey YouTube Ad Buy

 The Trump ads on the YouTube masthead are rotating through various pitches — some encourage people to sign up to receive text messages from the campaign while others talk about immigration.

 In fact, according to Bully Pulpit's analysis, the Trump campaign has spent almost $550,000 on Facebook ads related to immigration since April 1.
-That doesn't include today's YouTube buy.
+That doesn't include Wednesday's YouTube buy.

 "It's an issue they've clearly decided to go all in on," Hoffmann said.

-This is part of a larger Trump campaign strategy, spending big online, while the Democratic candidates are still at the early stages of trying to win the nomination.
-Trump's online spending has dwarfed that of the Democratic candidates, at times, spending more than all the Democrats combined.
+This is part of a larger Trump campaign strategy, spending big online, while the Democratic candidates are still in the early stages of trying to win the nomination.
+Trump's online spending has dwarfed that of the Democratic candidates, at times spending more than all the Democrats combined.

-Bully Pulpit Interactive finds that Trump's team has now invested $11.1 million on Facebook and Google/YouTube ads just since the first of the year.
+Bully Pulpit finds that Trump's team has now invested $11.1 million on Facebook and Google/YouTube ads just since the first of the year.

 "They are at their highest spending level of the quarter right now," Hoffmann said.